carsin/css-lib-tempname/README.md

 # Veritas CSS
-A truthful, responsive, lightweight css library that doesn't get in your way of making beautiful websites.
+A responsive lightweight css boilerplate that doesn't get in your way of making beautiful websites.